The Legacy Project

 - Provide license and proof of auto insurance

 - Attend required training

-- Monthly contact with The Legacy Project supervisors
+- Have regular contact with Legacy Project Coordinators

 How Can I Join The Legacy Project?